Understanding Dot Convention in Transformers

 Dot Convention in Transformers

 From large power stations to compact SMPS circuits, transformers can be found almost everywhere.
 Though there are many types of transformers and their exact working differs based on the application, the basic working of the Transformer remains the same.
-When we examine a schematic with a transformer in it, we might have noticed “dot” like symbols placed on one end of the transformer windings.
-These symbols are placed according to the dot convention rule.
-But what is it?
-And what purpose does it serve?
+When examining transformer circuit schematics, you'll notice "dot" symbols placed on transformer windings.
+These dots follow the transformer dot convention - a critical polarity marking system.
+But what does the dot on a transformer mean, and how does this dot convention transformer circuit notation work in practice?

-The Dot convention is a type of polarity marking for transformer windings showing which end of the winding is which, in relation to the other windings.
-It is used to indicate phase relationships in transformer schematic diagrams and it involves the placement of dots on top of the primary and secondary terminals as shown below.
+The Dot convention is a type of polarity marking for transformer windings showing which end of the winding is which, concerning the other windings.
+It is used to indicate phase relationships in transformer schematic diagrams, involving the placement of dots on top of the primary and secondary terminals, as shown below.

 Dot Notation in Transformers